ai-forth/v-skratch/circuits/level-shift/README.md

 ### Tasking

-Begin by charting the actual levels of the devices on-hand:
+The oscilloscope is extra powered by the battery.
+The devices will consume power from the Begin by charting the actual levels of the devices on-hand:

 * Sound sensor -
 * Light sensor -